narwhalacademy/zebra-crossing/README.md

 ### 🩸 Accessing reproductive health services privately

-Getting an abortion can be a controversial and fraught endeavor in many parts of the world.
+Getting the care you need can be a controversial and fraught endeavor in many parts of the world.
 Here are some recommendations that may apply if you live in one of those places.

 #### Researching and talking to friends